go-playground/assert/README.md

 ------
 Make a PR.

-I strongly encourage everyone whom creates a usefull custom assertion function to contribute them and help make this package even better.
+I strongly encourage everyone whom creates a useful custom assertion function to contribute them and help make this package even better.

 License